nehalem501/open-tgm/README.md

 Possible ports if the target hardware is powerful enough: (needs some testing)
 - Neo-Geo
 - Sega Mega Drive / Genesis

-- Super Nintendo / Super Famicom
+Due to the lack of a C++ compiler for the Super Nintendo / Super Famicom, porting to it is currently impossible.

 Published under the GPLv3.0